hxz393/BrutalityExtractor/README_EN.md

 # Introduction

-BrutalityExtractor is a multi-process unzipping software designed for high-performance systems.
-Optimized for modern multi-core processors and high-speed solid-state drives, its batch decompression speed is more than 5 times higher than that of common decompression software, fully utilizing the performance of computer hardware.
+BrutalityExtractor is a multiprocess unzipping software designed for high-performance systems.
+Optimized for modern multicore processors and high-speed solid-state drives, its batch decompression speed is more than 5 times higher than that of common decompression software, fully utilizing the performance of computer hardware.

 Features:

 - Batch decompression: Automatically scans and decompresses all compressed files in the specified directory, even if the file extension is incorrect.
 - Supports multiple formats: Supports common compression file formats `7z`, `zip`, `rar`, `tar`, `gz`, `xz`, `bz2` and can properly handle split compressed files.
-- Supports multi-processing: Customize the number of decompression processes based on the processor thread count, doubling the decompression speed.
+- Supports multiprocessing: Customize the number of decompression processes based on the processor thread count, doubling the decompression speed.
 - Supports password lists: You can set a list of common passwords to automatically match encrypted compressed files.
 - Additional features: Includes useful functions such as removing directory redundancy, deleting empty directories, and deleting junk files.